SpectoLabs/hoverfly/docs/reference/flags_environment_variables.md

 Path to BoltDB data file.
 By default, a "requests.db" file will be created in the directory from which Hoverfly is executed.
 Supply a custom path with filename to use a different file or location.
 The file will be created if it doesn't exist.

+## TLS

+    HoverflyTlsVerification

+TLS verification.
+Since Hoverfly is making requests on behalf of it's users - it has to either trust remote servers or not.
+This setting defaults to 'true' which means that untrusted hosts won't be accepted if request is done via HTTPs.
+You can turn it off by providing "false" value to this environment variable, for example:

+    export HoverflyTlsVerification="false"